 That wasn’t so easy, not only because I really enjoyed a sandwich, but because so many foods contain gluten.

 Here’s a really good explanation of gluten’s harmful effects on adults and children:

 Next, I came across the work of Dr Barry Sears, the inventor of the Zone Diet.
 He had started writing about anti-inflammatory nutrition back in 1995.

 In his book, ‘The Omega Rx Zone’, I learned how the ratio of omega-3 to omega-6 fats controls inflammation inside us.

-I increased the number of omega-3 capsules I was taking, and stopped using omega-6 vegetable oils like sunflower and canola, in favor of inflammation-neutral virgin olive oil.
+I increased the number of omega-3 capsules I was taking (even though I was eating fish), and stopped using omega-6 vegetable oils like sunflower and canola, in favor of inflammation-neutral extra virgin olive oil.